feast-dev/feast/docs/README.md

-Feast's feature store is composed of two foundational components: (1) an [offline store](getting-started/architecture-and-components/offline-store.md) for historical feature extraction used in model training and an (2) [online store](getting-started/architecture-and-components/online-store.md) for feature retrieval for serving features in production systems and applications.
+Feast's feature store is composed of two foundational components: (1) an [offline store](getting-started/architecture-and-components/offline-store.md) for historical feature extraction used in model training and an (2) [online store](getting-started/architecture-and-components/online-store.md) for serving features at low-latency in production systems and applications.

 Feast is a configurable operational data system that re-uses existing infrastructure to manage and serve machine learning features to realtime models.
 For more details please review our [architecture](getting-started/architecture-and-components/overview.md).